 LJFA boasts alumni who have achieved success on the collegiate, national, and international level.
 On the international level LJFA, members have been members of US National Teams spanning a variety of age groups.
 LJFA members have gone on to become World Champions and World Cup Medalists.
 Nationally, LJFA fencers have won Cadet, Junior, Senior, and Veteran US Opens.
 At the Collegiate level, three different fencers have won National Championships and two fencers have been named All-Americans.

 LJFA fencers learn that the mix of high scholastic and fencing achievement is a winning combination for success.
 Coaches from Ivy League and other elite universities are in constant contact with us, as they recruit our fencers for their NCAA programs.
-LJFA Fencers have gone to represent various prestigious universities such as Harvard University, the University of Pennsylvania, Brandeis, UCSD, UC Berkeley, Columbia University, the University of Notre Dame, NYU, Penn State, Duke University, and Brown University.
+LJFA Fencers have gone to represent various prestigious universities such as Caltech, Harvard University, the University of Pennsylvania, Brandeis, UCSD, UC Berkeley, Columbia University, the University of Notre Dame, NYU, Penn State, Duke University, and Brown University.